worldpeaceenginelabs/METAVERSE-SEED/README.md

 Our Main Directive: "Make the world work for 100% of humanity, in the shortest possible time, through spontaneous cooperation, without ecological offense or the disadvantage of anyone."<br><br>

-##### A working prototype already exists: Imagine a Google Earth without the server farm, where data is transferred in the background via peer-to-peer WebRTC, while signaling is done via the worldwide BitTorrent network.
+##### A working prototype already exists: Imagine a Google Earth without the server farm, where data is transferred in the background via peer-to-peer WebRTC, while signaling is done via the worldwide BitTorrent network.<br><br>

 # The future